Thxny881/timap/README.md

-TIMAP is a script that automatize the SSTI attack using known tools.
+TIMAP is a script that automatize the SSTI AND CSTI attack using known tools.

-needs:
+Tools need:
   TInjA
   Subfinder
   Waybackurls
   Uro
   GF
+How to Install: